WalletHub, Financial Company

 Car insurance in Maryland is expensive because minimum liability requirements are so high and both personal injury protection and uninsured motorist coverage are required.
-In Maryland, you can expect to pay approximately $1,518 per year for full coverage car insurance or $800 per year for minimum coverage.
-Car insurance in Maryland is more expensive than the national average, which is around $1,500 annually for full coverage and about $600 per year for minimum coverage.
+In Maryland, you can expect to pay around $5,003 per year for full coverage car insurance, compared to the national average of $4,211 per year.
+Car insurance in Maryland is more expensive than the national average, which is around $4,211 per year for full coverage and about $1,407 per year for minimum coverage.

 The cost of car insurance is steadily increasing, too, both in Maryland and nationwide.
 As the cost of providing insurance goes up, the premiums insurers charge also rise.
 All insured drivers share the increasing cost of insurance.
 That is why your rates tend to go up every time your policy is renewed, regardless of whether any individual factors—like your driving record or location—have changed.